ajgon/self-hosted-mailserver/README.md

 and add your SSL certificates to `roles/ssl/templates/certs-this-machine.pem` and `roles/ssl/templates/private-this-machine.pem`.
 I strongly recommed to use trusted certificate (for example from [here](https://www.startssl.com/?app=1)), but you can also create a self-signed one.
+Last thing you need to configure is `roles/ddclient/templates/ddclient.conf.j2` for `ddclient` (or disable it in `main.yml` if you won't need it).

 And you're ready to rock!